Giacomo De Martino: Biography

 Born in Bern, Switzerland to the nobleman Renato de Martino (brother of Giacomo, governor of the colonies) and the Swiss Elisabetta de Wirsen, Giacomo de Martino completed his early studies in the Swiss Confederation before moving to Italy, to Florence, where he graduated in social sciences at the Istituto Cesare Alfieri.

 Having embarked on a diplomatic career, de Martino became Head of Cabinet at the Ministry of Foreign Affairs at a very young age (October 1911 – January 1913) and then Secretary General (from 1913 to 1919), although technically he held the rank of Minister Plenipotentiary 1st Class.
 He was also Secretary General of the Italian delegation to the Paris Peace Conference in 1919.

 Promoted ambassador, he was posted to Berlin (1919–20), London (1920–22), Tokyo (1922–25) and Washington (1925–32).

-On January 23, 1927, De Martino traveled to Chicago, and spent several days touring the city addressing the Italian community and explaining Fascism.
+On 23 January 1927, De Martino travelled to Chicago, and spent several days touring the city, addressing the Italian community and explaining Fascism.

-While still in his diplomatic career, de Martino was appointed Senator of the Kingdom of Italy in 1928 and remained in Senate until 1944, when he was declared disqualified along with the other senators considered co-responsible for Fascism.
-His disqualification was revoked in 1946 but, as the monarchy had ceased to exist, this act was formally ineffective.
+While still in his diplomatic career, de Martino was appointed Senator of the Kingdom of Italy in 1928 and remained in the Senate until 1944, when he was declared disqualified along with the other senators considered co-responsible for Fascism.
+His disqualification was revoked in 1946, but, as the monarchy had ceased to exist, this act was formally ineffective.

 With the advent of the Republic, de Martino retired from public life and died in Rome, Italy on 25 June 1957.